-The MAQ20-BRDG1 module with s/n 1234567-89 has an address offset of 2000 6 = 12000
+The MAQ20-BRDG1 module with s/n 1234567-89 has an address offset of 2000 \ 6 = 12000

-Read from register address 12000 + 1000 = 13000 the Channel 0 Signal Data LSB Read from register address 12000 + 1001 = 13001 the Channel 0 Signal Data MSB
+Read from system register address 12000+1000 = 13000 the Channel 0 Signal Data LSB Read from system register address 12000+1001 = 13001 the Channel 0 Signal Data MSB

-Read from register address 12000 + 1008 = 13008 the Channel 0 Excitation Data LSB Read from register address 12000 + 1009 = 13009 the Channel 0 Excitation Data MSB
+Read from system register address 12000+1008 = 13008 the Channel 0 Excitation Data LSB Read from system register address 12000+1009 = 13009 the Channel 0 Excitation Data MSB

 The MAQ20-940 ReDAQ Shape Software for MAQ20 has a utility which allows the user to reassign Registration Numbers to I/O Modules in a system.
 This can be used to rearrange the way I/O modules are displayed in the software if the Alternate Registration Processes have been used instead of the Standard Registration Processes.
-These are described in Section 7.0 Maintaining a System and Section 7.0 Maintaining a System and Section 8.0 Expanding a System.
+These are described in the Building a System, Maintaining a System, and Expanding a System sections of this manual.

-ReDAQ Shape Software for MAQ20 presents a graphical representation of the system on the Acquire panel as shown in Figure 5.
+ReDAQ Shape Software for MAQ20 presents a graphical representation of the system on the Acquire panel as shown in Figure 6.
 I/O modules are displayed sequentially left to right in the order they were registered.
 The display does not represent physical position and will not show physical vacant positions between I/O modules.
-The system graphic shows a 24 position backbone regardless of the backbone or combination of backbones used in a system.
+The system graphic shows a 24-position backbone regardless of the backbone or combination of backbones used in a system.